Abhineshhh/resume-latex/README.md

 This project is open source and available for personal and commercial use.

 ## 🐛 Troubleshooting

-### "GITHUB_TOKEN not found"
-This is just a warning.
-Scripts will work but with lower API rate limits (60 req/hour instead of 5000).

-### "latest_pr.tex not found"
-Run `python scripts/fetch_latest_pr.py` first, or the Makefile will auto-create it.

 ### LaTeX compilation errors
 Ensure you have a complete LaTeX distribution installed with required packages.